venkys-io/Code-Blogs/medium/README.md

     return false;  // No cycle found for the current node }

-bool isCycle(std::vector<std::vector<int>>& graph) {
+// Function to check whether the graph contains a cycle bool isCycle(std::vector<std::vector<int>>& graph) {
     int v = graph.size();
     bool visited[v]{false};  // Initialize visited array for all vertices